HotlineHenok/TicTacToe/README.md

-# TicTacToe
-A game of TicTacToe, made with Android Studio
+Henok Tesfai <hktesfai@gmail.com>
+TicTacToe - This app is a simple game of Tic Tac Toe.
+	    It's a two player game, so bring a friend!